 Who are our neighboring Neighborhood Councils?

-Neighborhood Councils closest to us are the Foothill Trails District Neighborhood Council (FTDNC) which includes Lakeview Terrace, Shadow Hills and La Tuna Canyon, the Sun Valley Neighborhood Council (SVANC), and the Pacoima Neighorhood Council (PNC).
+Neighborhood Councils closest to us are the Foothill Trails District Neighborhood Council (FTDNC) which includes Lakeview Terrace, Shadow Hills and La Tuna Canyon; the Sun Valley Neighborhood Council (SVANC); and the Pacoima Neighorhood Council (PNC).
 To the east is the Far North Glendale Homewoners Council, City of Glendale, which includes the area from Lowell Avenue to Pennsylvania; and the Crescenta Valley Town Council which is part of the unincorporated area of Los Angeles County (Pennsylvania Avenue to Ocean View Blvd.)

 How many board members are on the Neighborhood Council?

-The STNC Board of Representatives includes 21 elected positions and 1 appointed position.
+The STNC Board of Representatives includes 21 elected positions.
 The elected positions are five executive officers, seven Stakeholder Group Representatives, eight Region (Geographic District) Representatives and one At Large Group Representative.
-The appointed position is the Parliamentarian.